Constrained Boundary Labeling: The One Problem

-If $t$ is a P-node, we seek a permutation $\pi$ of the children $t_1, \dots, t_z$ of $t$ in which \emph{all} the sites in \Restricted{\Sites}{$I$} above $s_L$ at $t$ (in the permutation $\pi$) are above $\Leader_L$, and all the sites in \Restricted{\Sites}{$I$} below $s_L$ at $t$ (in the permutation $\pi$) are below $\Leader_L$.
+If $t$ is a P-node, we seek a permutation $\pi$ of the children $t_1, \dots, t_z$ of $t$ in which all the sites in \Restricted{\Sites}{$I$} above $s_L$ at $t$ (in the permutation $\pi$) are above $\Leader_L$, and all the sites in \Restricted{\Sites}{$I$} below $s_L$ at $t$ (in the permutation $\pi$) are below $\Leader_L$.
 This means that it cannot be the case that some sites of the same subtree $T$ that does not contain $s_L$ are above $\Leader_L$, while others are below $\Leader_L$, as this implies that we violate the canonical grouping constraint induced by~$T$.
 To not iterate through all possible permutations, we distribute the children of $t$, except $t_i$, into two sets, $C_{\text{above}}$ and $C_{\text{below}}$, depending on whether the sites they represent should be above or below $s_L$ at $t$.
-Unless specified otherwise, whenever we mention in the following the site $s_1$, then the same applies to $s_2$, but possibly after exchanging \emph{above} with \emph{below}.